-The bottom line is if you’re young, want to party, make lots of new friends and enjoy the best of Buenos Aires’s nightlife, this is the spot to stay.
+The bottom line is if you’re young, want to party, make lots of new friends and enjoy the best of Buenos Aires’s nightlife, Milhouse is the spot to stay.

-If you want to more Latin Americans, instead of mostly Americans and Europeans, practice your Spanish, or actually want to sleep at night you’d be better off looking for another hostel or maybe booking the Victoria Hotel.
+If you want to hang out with more Latin Americans, instead of mostly Americans and Europeans, practice your Spanish, or actually want to sleep at night you’d be better off looking for another hostel or maybe booking a private room at the Victoria Hotel.

 Worth noting are the numerous ‘Milhouse Marriages.’
 Here, romance has blossomed many times from what began as mere beer-goggled glances across the lounge.

 Milhouse Prices and Room Options

 Dorm beds go for under US$25 per night.
 Private rooms are available and are quite nice, but the prices, are a bit steeper — you could probably find a two or three star hotel for around the same amount but then you’d miss out on the social scene.

 Nothing wrong with ‘Milhouse Avenue’ as it’s called, but there’s nothing like the original.
 Make sure you make reservations at least 48 hours in advance, as the famed hostel does fill up.